Skyharbour Resources logo

 youtube

-"We have looked in detail at Skyharbour where you can spread the risk over 36 projects.
+"We have looked in detail at Skyharbour where you can spread the risk across 43 projects.
 That makes sense for those who do not have the edge in terms of geological expertise"

 David Talbot profile